Systems analyst: Industry

 As of 2015, the sectors employing the greatest numbers of computer systems analysts were state government, insurance, computer system design, professional and commercial equipment, and company and enterprise management.
 The number of jobs in this field is projected to grow from 487,000 as of 2009 to 650,000 by 2016.
-According to the U.S. Bureau of Labor Statistics (BLS), Occupational Outlook predicts the need for Computer Systems Analysts as growing 25% in 2012 to 2022 and gradually decreasing their estimates and now predict the years 2022 to 2032 as only a growth of 10% Saying "Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire."
+According to the U.S. Bureau of Labor Statistics (BLS), Occupational Outlook predicts the need for Computer Systems Analysts as growing 25% in 2012 to 2022 and gradually decreasing their estimates and now predict the years 2024 to 2034 as only a growth of 9%, saying: "Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire."

-This job ranked third best in a 2010 survey, fifth best in the 2011 survey, 9th best in the 2012 survey and the 10th best in the 2013 survey.
+The Wall Street Journal reported that job site CareerCast.com ranked systems analyst as the third-best job in a 2010 survey, fifth-best in the 2011 survey, 9th-best in the 2012 survey, and the 10th-best in the 2013 survey.